John Singleton, Pioneering Director Of 'Boyz N The Hood,' Dies At 51

 But Singleton, the son of a pharmaceutical sales rep and a mortgage broker, also explained that he probably shared more in common with Tre Styles — played by a young Cuba Gooding Jr. Like the character, his mother sent him to live with his father to keep him out of trouble.

 "My father, you know, just did what he could do to set me straight, and you know, because it's only so far you can go, you know, with your mom.
-Moms just like will rationalize what she [asks] — but Pops will say, `No, you do this because I said do this,' you know?" he said in 1991.
+Moms just like will rationalize what she [asks] — but Pops will say, 'No, you do this because I said do this,' you know?" he said in 1991.
 "And a lot of my friends didn't have that."

 What they had instead, Singleton added, was a model rooted in the hopelessness of life in the 'hood.